 Medieval alchemists ascribed to the planet Saturn a gloomy and slow character.
-When people are called saturnine, it means they are like the planet––gloomy, mean, scowling.
+When people are called saturnine, it means they are like the planet — gloomy, mean, scowling.
 Not exactly the life of the party.

 Saturnine is a word you don't hear often nowadays, though you probably know people with saturnine dispositions.
-The ultimate saturnine character in literature is Heathcliff––and for clarification's sake, that would be the brooding, bitter, obsessed hero of "Wuthering Heights," not the lovably pudgy cat of comic-strip fame.
+The ultimate saturnine character in literature is Heathcliff — and for clarification's sake, that would be the bitter, brooding, obsessive hero of Wuthering Heights, not the lovably pudgy cat of comic-strip fame.